Types of Team Building Every Company Must Explore

-An activity-based type of team building exercise gives your employees a break from the daily usual work routine and helps the team to step out of their comfort zone.
-Here the team members indulge in a series of various mental or physical activities which can be carried out both indoors and outdoors.
+An activity-based type of team-building exercise gives your employees a break from the daily usual work routine.
+It helps the team to step out of their comfort zone.
+Here, the team members indulge in various mental or physical activities carried out both indoors and outdoors.

-Organizing team lunches and outings enhance communication amongst team members and connect them personally, discovering hidden traits.
-While outdoor activities may require the teams to step out of the office (which is not feasible at all times); indoor team-building games such as a Foosball tournament or a scavenger hunt are an excellent mood booster too!
+Organizing team lunches and outings enhance communication amongst team members.
+It connects them personally and discovers hidden traits.
+Outdoor activities need the teams to step out of the office, which is not feasible at all times.
+Indoor team-building games such as a Foosball tournament or a scavenger hunt are an excellent mood booster too!

 2. Communication-based Team-building Technique

-The key to any kind of social networking is communication.
+The key to any social networking is communication.

-Perfect for a new team with all new members, a communication-based team building approach can be a great ice breaker.
-These types of group building activities for the workplace give an opportunity for the team to get to know their colleagues a little better and share a personal bond.
+Perfect for a new team with all new members, a communication-based team-building approach can be a great ice breaker.
+These types of group-building activities for the workplace allow the team to get to know their colleagues a little better and share a personal bond.
 It can help break communication barriers, improve interpersonal skills and build trust among the employees.

-There is a variety of communication-based activities online that your organization can adopt irrespective of your team’s size.
+There are various communication-based activities online that your organization can adopt irrespective of your team’s size.
 Some of them are:

 The barter puzzle: Divide the members into smaller groups.
 Each group will be given a jigsaw puzzle with some missing pieces.
-The members will have to find the missing pieces by negotiating with the other teams.
+The members will have to find the missing parts by negotiating with the other teams.

-Truths and lie: Every team member will write down 2 truths and a lie about themselves on a piece of paper.
+Truths and lies: Every team member will write down two truths and a lie about themselves on a piece of paper.
 The rest of the team will have to identify the lie among the three.
-This is a great way to get to know the team members better.
+It is a great way to get to know the team members better.

 3. Skills-based Team-building Technique